senaite/senaite2.com/docs/quickstart.md

 navigate to the LIMS Setup.

 **🤓 Pro-Tip:**
 You can also press the key-combination `Ctrl+Space` to open the *Spotlight Search*.
-You can type in now the setup location you want to visit and select with the `Up` and `Down` arrow keys of your keyboard the item and press `Enter`.
-SENAITE will navigate you directly to the item you requested.
+You can search then the setup location you want to visit and select with the `Up` and `Down` arrow keys of your keyboard the location and press `Enter`.
+SENAITE will navigate you then directly to the item you requested.

 ### Add Lab Departments